LGBTQ

 My friend has come out - what can I do to support them?

-When a friend comes out to you as LGBTQ+, you might have lots of feelings.
-You might feel shocked, confused, or even angry that you didn't know sooner!
-But what your friend needs is for you to listen, support, understand and be happy for them.
-It's fine to ask questions, but respect it when they don't want to answer.
-Everyone's journey is different!
+When a friend comes out to you as LGBTQIA+, you might have lots of feelings.
+You might feel surprised, that you didn't know sooner!
+But what your friend needs is for you to:

 This video can be really helpful if you want to ask questions, but aren't sure if they're too personal.
 In it people who are trans give answers to questions people have asked on Google about being trans.